Easement: Difference from license

-Easements are regarded as a broader and more powerful than licenses and licenses that have any of the properties of an easement may be bound by the higher standards for termination granted by an easement.
+Easements, as property rights owned by the beneficiary and usually recorded on titles, are stronger than licenses which are merely personal rights under contract.
+Purported licenses that have any of the properties of an easement may be determined to be easements or bound by the higher standards for termination of an easement.

 Termination

 A party claiming termination should show one or more of the following factors: